 Microsoft Word is a powerful and successful product that originated from a series of innovations to improve writing productivity (Read about the innovation of word processing here).

-Google Docs launched as a cloud-based tool and targeted office workers among the potential user segments.
-Perhaps because workers are more likely to have internet access than any other of the user segment.
+Google Docs was launched as a cloud-based tool targeted primarily at office workers.
+Because workers are more likely to have internet access than any other segment of the potential user population.

-Like… you mean, I wouldn’t lose this document forever if I don’t save it.
+They were like, how am I sure that I wouldn’t lose this document forever if I don’t save it?